nesi/training-environment/docs/tutorials/adding-new-app.md

 - [RStudio scRNA-Seq app](https://github.com/nesi/training-environment-rstudio-scrnaseq-app)
 - [RStudio intro and intermediate R app](https://github.com/nesi/training-environment-rstudio-app)

+!!! info "Note about naming your git repo"

+    When you copy an existing app repo you should take care when naming your new repository - make sure you do not use underscores - use hyphens instead as github packages do not support package names with underscores and the default github action we include uses the repository name for the package name

 ## What needs to be changed

 Here we summarise what is most likely to need to be changed when copying an existing app.
 Assuming the app your are copying is based on the same web application (i.e. JupyterLab vs RStudio, etc.) then not much should need to change.

+Some changes are likely to be required in the Open Ondemand application definition:

 - *view.html.erb*
     - change the line that contains the string *Connect to <app specific string>*, replacing *<app specific string>* with something specific to your app